Gimme a ticket for an aeroplane

-This chart shows in graphic and tabular form the engine block temperature history.
+This chart shows the engine block temperature history in graphic and tabular form.
 Values shown on the chart are percentages of total operating time; values shown in the table to the right are actual units of operating time in seconds:

 The diagnostic software on the general purpose computer can store all of the report information as a two-page PDF document.
 In this form the data can be easily read by humans and transferred from computer to computer.
 Once the data is saved as a PDF file, it can be easily sent via email.
 A sample of a PDF file created by the Bombardier engine and its diagnostic software is available for viewing.